A Large RGB-D Dataset for Semi-supervised Monocular Depth Estimation: Related Work

+Models that are deep and wide are known to tend to be more accurate than shallow models and they provide a large capacity~\cite{ba2014deep,hinton2015distilling}.
+The student-teacher strategy concentrates on learning a much smaller model (student) from a large deep network (usually referred to as the teacher).
+With this method, the shallow network can be as accurate as the deep teacher network~\cite{xu2018training}.
+Ye \emph{et al.}~\cite{ye2019student} introduced a joint scene parsing and depth estimation network with a shallow model using heterogeneous-task deep teacher networks.
+Pilzer \emph{et al.}~\cite{pilzer2019refine} designed a refinement process via cycle consistency and distillation strategies for monocular depth estimation.
+In our method, the pseudo ground truth depth maps computed from the existing stereo matching network, which acts as a deep teacher network, are used to train the student network for monocular depth inference.

-\subsection{Feature Learning via Pretext Task}
+\subsection{Feature learning via pretext task}

-Several approaches have attempted to leverage a pretext task as an alternative form of supervision in some applications where it is difficult to construct massive ground truth data.
-Doersch \emph{et al.} \cite{doersch2015unsupervised} proposed to train the deep network by predicting a relative position between two patches randomly extracted from unlabeled images.
-They utilized the resultant feature representation as a proxy task for object detection and visual data mining.
-Noroozi and Favaro \cite{noroozi2016unsupervised} proposed to solve Jigsaw puzzles for representing object parts and their spatial arrangements, and then applied it to object classification and detection tasks.
-Pathak \emph{et al.} \cite{Pathak16} proposed an unsupervised image inpainting approach that generates contents of an arbitrary image region conditioned on its surroundings.
+{Several approaches have attempted to leverage a pretext task as an alternative form of supervision in some applications where it is difficult to construct massive ground truth data.} Noroozi and Favaro~\cite{noroozi2016unsupervised} proposed solving jigsaw puzzles for representing object parts and their spatial arrangements, and then applied it to object classification and detection tasks.
+Pathak \emph{et al.}~\cite{Pathak16} proposed an unsupervised image inpainting approach that generates the contents of an arbitrary image region conditioned on its surroundings.
 The learned encoder features are applied to object classification/detection and semantic segmentation tasks.
-Larsson \emph{et al.} \cite{larsson2017learning} investigated an image colorization as the proxy task in replacement of ImageNet pre-training.
+Larsson \emph{et al.}~\cite{larsson2017learning} investigated image colorization as a proxy task in the replacement of ImageNet~\cite{ImageNet}.

-The features learned with these works have been successfully transferred to high-level tasks such as classification, detection and segmentation.
-In our work, we demonstrate that the network pre-trained for monocular depth prediction is a powerful proxy task for learning feature representations in scene understanding tasks such as semantic segmentation and road detection.
+These studies have been successfully transferred to various high-level tasks.
+In our study, we demonstrate that the network pre-trained for monocular depth prediction is a powerful proxy task for learning feature representations in scene understanding tasks.